Nastel/tnt4j-streams/README.md

 * map entry key - field/property name
 * map entry value - field/property value

 Locator path token `*` can be omitted if last path token resolves to `java.util.Map` type value.
-However to get complete map for root path level you must define it `locator="*"` anyway, since locator value can't be empty.
+However, to get complete map for root path level you must define it `locator="*"` anyway, since locator value can't be empty.

 **NOTE:** using locator path token value `#` (e.g. `locator="#"`) you can make parser to get all yet parser un-touched map entries from that